techiediaries/blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 ## Conclusion

-Node Js is a powerful language and framework for building modern applications.
-The community support through NPM is unrivaled and Auth0 can help secure your Node Js apps with not just state of the art authentication, but enhanced features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
+Node.js is a powerful language and framework for building modern applications.
+The community support through NPM is unrivaled and Auth0 can help secure your Node.js apps with not just state of the art authentication, but enhanced features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.

-{% include tweet_quote.html quote_text="With Auth0, you can add authentication to your Node Js app in minutes." %}
+{% include tweet_quote.html quote_text="With Auth0, you can add authentication to your Node.js app in minutes." %}